 The government has highlighted that the UK’s hydrogen economy could be worth £900 million by 2030 and create as many as 12,000 jobs, so hydrogen could represent a great opportunity for Redcar and the local area.

-The team at Northern Gas Networks is really excited to be working in Redcar over the next year and begin liaising with residents and businesses as we develop our plans.
+The team at Northern Gas Networks is really excited to be working in Redcar with residents and businesses as the project progresses.